About Satisfactory Academic Progress (SAP) Overview

 The official GPA is calculated by dividing the total number of grade points by the total number of attempted credits.
 These figures can be found on the official transcript.
 Attempted are found in the Credit Hours Attempted column; Grade Points are found in the Points column.

 The GPA is calculated by converting each letter grade into Grade Points and then multiplying each grade by credit value.
 The end-of-semester report will show the GPA and all hours and semester credits earned out of the number attempted.
 Earned quality points are calculated for each course by multiplying the grade point value for the grade received for the course multiplied by the credit hour value of the course.
 For example, a 4.0 credit course with a grade of B would earn 12.0 quality points (credit value of course94) times grade point value of (B)3).
 The Cumulative Grade Point Average (CGPA) is calculated by dividing the total earned quality points by the total attempted credits.
-Chart A1.
-Below illustrates the letter grades, description, percentage points, meaning, and quality points.
+Chart A, found on page 48 of the student catalog.

 Application of Grades and Credits

 All grades are final in the absence of mistake, fraud, bad faith, or incompetence.
 A student who believes a final grade to be incorrect may contact their instructor.
 In the absence of the instructor, the request shall be referred to the college president.

 Ongoing Grade reports are available to students via the Schoology classroom.